ThreeSixtyGiving/standard/documentation/guidance/plan-the-process.md

 #### GrantNav
 <a href="https://grantnav.threesixtygiving.org" target="_blank">GrantNav</a> is our search engine for grants data.
 Explore and download data about where funding goes and how much is given across billions of pounds of grants, for causes and locations across the UK.

-Each GrantNav grant record has its own page with the 10 core fields showing at the top with the other fields that have been shared are displayed in a table below.
+Each GrantNav grant record has its own page with the 10 core fields showing at the top with other fields that have been shared displayed in a table below.

 ![GrantNav screenshot showing example grant record](../../assets/Example_GrantNav_grant_record.PNG)